Dissociative amnesia: Controversy

 The concept is scientifically controversial and remains disputed.
 Critics argue dissociative amnesia is merely a rebranding of the discredited repressed memory concept, and that "the mechanisms described in the DSM–5 as “dissociative amnesia” do not correspond to current knowledge of how memory works, either in an ordinary way or in intense stress circumstances".

 In popular culture

+The term repressed memory somewhat persists in colloquial mention, despite the concept proving obsolete in academic spaces.
 Dissociative amnesia is a common fictional plot device in many films, books and other media.
 Examples include William Shakespeare's King Lear, who experienced amnesia and madness following a betrayal by his daughters; and the title character Nina in Nicolas Dalayrac's 1786 opera.
-Sunny, the title character in Omocat's Omori, has been described by critics as having dissociative amnesia.
+Sunny, the main character in the 2020 video game Omori, has been described by critics as having dissociative amnesia.